immersive-web/privacy-and-security/EXPLAINER.md

 ##### Historical Real-World Geometry

-<span style="color:#24292e;">An additional privacy concern with world geometry data applies to AR subsystems that continuously improve their map of world geometry during system use, so as to not require the user to manually rescan their environment again each time they enter a new app or return to an existing app.</span>
+An additional privacy concern with world geometry data applies to AR subsystems that continuously improve their map of world geometry during system use, so as to not require the user to manually rescan their environment again each time they enter a new app or return to an existing app.

-<span style="color:#24292e;">On such systems, some geometry data that is available from the subsystem may have been captured outside of a user's current user agent session, perhaps in previous device sessions.
-Processed world geometry can thus create novel privacy concerns that go beyond raw camera data, as they can pull in _<span style="color:#24292e;">historical<span style="color:#24292e;"> perception of the environment.</span></span>_</span>
+On such systems, some geometry data that is available from the subsystem may have been captured outside of a user's current user agent session, perhaps in previous device sessions.
+Processed world geometry can thus create novel privacy concerns that go beyond raw camera data, as they can pull in _historical_ perception of the environment.

-<span style="color:#24292e;">This is in conflict with user expectations for privacy and security.
+This is in conflict with user expectations for privacy and security.
 When a user enables their webcam, it is generally understood that the page can see the user's surroundings in the present, but any objects put away prior to the webcam session will stay private.
 In contrast, an AR subsystem that captures world geometry during general usage might still have information about objects that are not presently visible.
-It is unclear whether users will understand that such historical data exists and whether such data is available to the site.</span>
+It is unclear whether users will understand that such historical data exists and whether such data is available to the site.

-<span style="color:#24292e;">Further, on such systems the geometry generated during a browsing session may persist within the subsystem beyond the browsing session, potentially allowing other applications or websites to access that data.
-This is in conflict with user expectations for privacy and security, where it is generally expected that data generated on a web page is not available to other sites or applications.</span>
+Further, on such systems the geometry generated during a browsing session may persist within the subsystem beyond the browsing session, potentially allowing other applications or websites to access that data.
+This is in conflict with user expectations for privacy and security, where it is generally expected that data generated on a web page is not available to other sites or applications.

 #### Possible Mitigations for Real-World Geometry Considerations